sksuryan/Calculator/README.md

 # Calculator
-A simple calculator program made in C++ using Stacks.
+A simple calculator program made in C++ using Stacks..